Home Improvement and Commercial Contractor Disputes

 If not settled, the contractor dispute goes to court or arbitration This depends.
 Some contractors are shady and never pay because they have multiple unsatisfied judgments against them.
 Others, however, are more responsible.
 Either way, having a lawyer involved will likely enhance our chances to collect money.
 You may need to sue a contractor, or defend suit, if you are the contractor.

-If you are a homeowner with a claim governed by HICPA (above), you or your lawyer should contact the PA attorney general for help, again, for consumer-related cases that are not commercial in nature.
-The Pennsylvania Attorney General (AG) will assign the matter to an investigator, who is not a lawyer.
-Overall, the AG will likely not provide you with legal representation (absent very rare circumstances).
-However, the AG’s office will mainly just write to the contractor.
+If you are a homeowner with a claim governed by HICPA (above), you or your lawyer may inclined to contact the PA attorney general (AG) for help for consumer-related cases that are not commercial in nature.
+However, the AG will not represent you in court, most likely.
+In reality, only in very rare instances will the AG represent you in any capacity, except, perhaps, writing to the contractor for his side of the story.
 This, at least, puts pressure on the contractor and enhances the chances of settlement.
+Thus, you should plan to hire a private lawyer like us to proceed with any claim against a contractor.

 Does a judgment in court mean the money will be collected?